Dictionary of Phonographia

 Friends of the Phonograph (FOTP)

-FOTP is a society of friends who celebrate the legacy and wonder of the phonograph and recorded sound.
+FOTP is a society that remembers the legacy and wonder of the phonograph and recorded sound.
 Friends annually celebrate the birthday of Edison's Phonograph on December 6.
 Begun as a family event circa 1977 there was no official name until two charter members of the Emeryville-Oakland-Berkeley phonograph birthday party group created a wooden sign in 1988 featuring Nipper and the painted words "Friends of Phonography".
-In 1990 the name was revised to Friends of the Phonograph.
-The name became a website in 2001 (friendsofthephonograph.org).

 In 1990 the name of the society was revised to Friends of the Phonograph.
 Despite a revision to the name the original sign is annually hung at Friends of the Phonograph birthday parties.
 The name became one of Phonographia's main scrapbook galleries in 2001 (i.e., friendsofthephonograph.org).

 In 1977, one-hundred years after the invention of the Phonograph, Voyager 1 and Voyager 2 were launched.
-On the outside of each was attached a 12-inch gold-plated copper disk containing sounds and images selected to portray the diversity of life and culture on Earth - essentially a "message in a bottle" and "Greetings from Earth".
+On the outside of each spacecraft was attached a 12-inch gold-plated copper disk containing sounds and images selected to portray the diversity of life and culture on Earth - essentially a "message in a bottle" and "Greetings from Earth".

 Voyager's Golden Record cover

+noun.
 Originally the name by which Emile Berliner's disc talking machine was known, it became a generic term to denote any disc playing talking machine, but fell out of use in the United States - Glossary, Discovering Antique Phonographs 1877-1929, Timothy C. Fabrizio and George F. Paul

 A hit parade is a ranked list of the most popular recordings at a given point in time, usually determined by sales and/or airplay.
 The term originated in the 1930s; Billboard magazine published its first music hit parade on January 4, 1936.
-It has also been used by broadcast programs which featured hit (sheet music and record) tunes such as Your Hit Parade, which aired on radio and television in the United States from 1935 through the 1950s. - Wikipedia
+It has also been used by broadcast programs which featured hit tunes (sheet music and record) such as Your Hit Parade which aired on radio and television in the United States from 1935 through the 1950s. - Wikipedia

 "in the groove"